£26,855 - £31,020 Price range

 When you’re absolutely thrashing it, it can also go at a fair lick of speed as well – the 0-60mph time of 7.6 seconds is nothing to write home about, but it certainly picks up the pace when you’re up and running, and Toyota claims a top speed of 140mph.

-Fuel economy isn’t bad, with claims of 36mpg on the combined cycle, but the 160g/km of CO2 emissions in cars with manual transmissions will attract a £170 road tax bill.
+Fuel economy isn’t bad, with claims of 36mpg on the combined cycle with 160g/km of CO2 emissions in cars with manual transmission.

 Two transmissions are available on the GT86 – a manual and an automatic, both of which have six forward ratios in their gearboxes.
 The auto is a decent enough unit, but most critics reckon that, given the car’s billing as a ‘purist’s car’, it’s best to stick with the manual that comes as standard.